noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

   - auditability!
   - native integration with IAM

-#### Commands
+##### Commands

 - any action you want to perform on a specific set of instances
 - command configuration
-  - document: the actual script to run, etc
+  - document: the actual script to run, see elsware
-  - targets: method for matching instances
+  - targets: method for matching instances; see elseware
-    - matching tags
-    - manual selection
-    - resource groups
   - runtime parameters
-  - rate control: how you stagger cmd invocations,
+  - rate control: how you stagger cmd invocations; see elsware
-    - concurrency: e.g. execute at most 10% at a time
-    - error threshold: e.g. X errors will stop cmd
-  - output options
+  - output options: usually either s3 or cloudwatch: see elsware
-    - cloudwatch logs
-    - send to s3
   - SNS notifications

-### Distributor
+#### Distributor

 - centrally store and systematically distribute software packages while you maintain control over versioning
 - create and distribute software packages and then install them using Systems Manager Run Command and State Manager
 - use IAM policies to control who can create or update packages in your account

-### Change Calendar
+#### Change Calendar

 - setup date and time ranges when SSM actions may/not be executed

-### Dashboards
+#### Dashboards

 - view operational data from multiple services and automate operational tasks across resources.

-#### Compliance
+##### Compliance

 - automatically aggregates and displays operational data for each resource group through a dashboard

 #### Inventory

-- query & collect information about system configurations and installed applications
+- query & collect information about OS and instance level details
-- applications, files, network configurations, Windows services, registries, server roles, updates, and any other system properties
 - manage application assets, track licenses, monitor file integrity, discover applications not installed by a traditional installer, and more.
+- integrates with AWS Config to add additional inventory logic
+  - you send inventory information to config, where config can execute compliance management
+  - blacklist applications/configurations/etc
+  - automate remiediation actions
+- configuration
+  - targets
+  - schedule
+  - parameters: define type of data to gather
+    - e.g. applications, files, file paths, network configurations, Windows services, registries, server roles, updates, billing info, and any other system properties
+    - custom inventory (e.g. on premise managed instances)

+##### Resource Data Sync

+- aggregates data collected by Inventory and stores it in a s3 bucket
+- once its in the s3 bucket you can visualize it

 ## Security